U.A.E.

 • Khazana, Al Nasr Leisureland area, Dubai (T:+971 4 336 0061, E: Cyclonic@emirates.net.ae).
 Very good Indian restaurant backed by a famous Indian chef Sanjeev Kapoor.
 The restaurant is very light and airy with a garden feel to it.
 The dishes all served impeccably and great taste with a full and varied meny to choose from.
 Well recommended. cool.gif (111 bytes)(last upd: Jan 2005)

-• Fishmarket, Intercontinental Hotel, Dubai.
+• Fishmarket, Raddisson Blu Hotel, Deira, Dubai.
 Excellent fish restaurant where you choose your own fish which is then cooked to order.

 • Automatic, chain.
 Good Lebanese quick-stop restaurant all over Dubai

 • Paul Cafe, various locations.
-Its often touch and go with Paul.
-Excellent breads always but the main dishes can vary depending on the resident chef.
+Its often touch-and-go with Paul for Service and some of the dishes.
+Excellent breads & pastries always but the main dishes can vary depending on the resident chef.
 Good place for a snack.
 Would not suggest for a full on dinner. (last upd: Oct 2008)

 • Salmontini, Mall of the Emirates @ Ski Dubai end / Kempinsky Hotel (T: +971 4 341 0222).
 This is a poshy restaurant serving seafood and great sushi.
 I've only tried it on a Monday where they are currently running an all you can eat Sushi which is prepared for you to order rather Buffet selection (a much better concept in my mind).
 The food, service and quality were all excellent. (last upd: Jan 2009)

 • Entrecôte café de Paris, Al Khaleej Palace Hotel, Al Makhtoum Street, Deira, Dubai (T: 04 223 1000).
-The original faux fillet restaurant with that 'special herb sauce'.
+The faux fillet restaurant with that 'special herb sauce'.
 This is actually the Swiss branch of the famous chain but is nonetheless, close enough to be great.
-The atmosphere in this restaurant tries to hard to remain parisian resulting in a dark-ish redish ambiance that doesn't quite make it.
+The atmosphere in this restaurant tries to hard to remain Parisian resulting in a dark-ish redish ambiance that doesn't quite make it and is the main failure stemming from the overall experience.
 Nonetheless, the steaks are good and the fries excellent.
 Not worth a long journey but nice if you're in Deira anyway.
-Opening in Q2'09 in the new Dubai Mall. (last upd: Nov 2008)
+Now open with a much better location in the Dubai Mall. (last upd: Nov 2008)

 • Frankie’s Italian Bar & Grill, Al Fattan Marine Towers, opposite Oasis Beach Hotel, JBR, Dubai Marina, Dubai (t:+971 4 399 4311).
 Frankie Dettori's (an ex-racehorse champ) and Marco Pierre Whites' restaurant in Dubai and provides resoundingly good old fashioned Italian fare cooked perfectly.
 The Bar ambiance is very evident with live piano music and its a busy bustling place.
 Reservations are almost a necessity but worth it.
 Little pricey for what it is. (last upd: Nov 2008)